-He worked as a drummer with the Hugh McGuinness Trio during the summers of 1937-40, served in the Army during 1940-43, and sang with the Johnny Long big band for a year.
+He worked as a drummer with the Hugh McGuinness Trio during the summers of 1937-1940, served in the Army from 1940-1943, and sang with the Johnny Long big band for a year.

-While with the Gene Krupa Orchestra (1944-45), he often teamed up with fellow singer Buddy Stewart and their recording of “What’s This” is considered the first bebop vocal record.
+While with the Gene Krupa Orchestra (1944-1945), he often teamed up with fellow singer Buddy Stewart, and their recording of “What’s This” is considered the first bebop vocal record.

-Lambert freelanced during the next decade, sometimes teaming up with Stewart (who died in 1950), sat in with Charlie Parker at the Royal Roost, led a group of singers on Parker’s recordings of “Old Folks” and “In The Still Of The Night” in 1953, and collaborated with Jon Hendricks in 1955 for a little-known recording of “Four Brothers.”
+Lambert freelanced during the next decade, sometimes teaming up with Stewart (who died in 1950), sitting in with Charlie Parker at the Royal Roost, leading a group of singers on Parker’s recordings of “Old Folks” and “In The Still Of The Night” in 1953, and collaborating with Jon Hendricks in 1955 for a little-known recording of “Four Brothers.”

-Lambert, Hendricks and Ross was very successful during 1957-62 and, after Ross was succeeded by Yolande Bavan, they continued as Lambert, Hendricks and Bavan into 1964.
+Lambert, Hendricks, and Ross were very successful during 1957-1962, and after Ross was succeeded by Yolande Bavan, they continued as Lambert, Hendricks, and Bavan until 1964.

 After their breakup, Lambert planned another group, but he was fatally hit by a car in 1966, passing away at the age of 49.